tmlkmcd/AoC-2022/2022/README.md

 ## Day 6

-- Estimated completino time: ~15 minutes
+- Estimated completion time: ~15 minutes

 Surprisingly easy that we're near a week into the challenge, should have finished a lot faster but got snagged on the looping/deduping logic which I think I'd have done much faster in JavaScript.
 It being 5am still doesn't help...

 Also, didn't know about sets in python / that they were that similar to JS.
 This is how we learn!!

+## Day 7

+- Estimated completion time: ~35 minutes

+First trickier one of the year and great fun.
+Object-oriented programming ftw.
+Had a full night's sleep last night - the right choice, I'd never have been able to do this one groggy...